ProsperityMC/Prosperity-Website/content/wiki/faq.md

 #### Do I have to install mods to play on the server?

-No, all the mods used are entirely server side, however, it is recommended that you do use a [few select mods](new-player-guide/#mods--useful-tools) for the best experience.
+No, all the mods used are entirely server-side, however, it is recommended that you do use a [few select mods](new-player-guide/#mods--useful-tools) for the best experience.

 #### How do I use voice chat?